hujhax/austin-improv-wiki/The 44-Hour Improv Marathon.md

 * Sunday 5am (hour 37): a secret show, produced by [[Jason Vines]].
 ** This turned out to be "Human Clay", where Jason, in character as a Bob-Ross-like sculptor, molded players into various shapes and blew "magic dust" on them that brought them to life for scenes.
 ** Roy had made Jason promise not to be *too* cruel to the core cast with his secret format.
-* Sunday 6am (hour 38): "The Queen Is Not Amused", wherein Jonathan Monkhouse appeared via Skype, portraying the queen of England.
+* Sunday 6am (hour 38): "The Queen Is Not Amused", wherein Jay Funky appeared via Skype, portraying the queen of England.
 * Sunday 7am (hour 39): Student Show
 ** This was a long-form narrative set in New Orleans.
 ** This show featured student guests [[Ammu Ganesan]], [[David Ronn]], [[Ericka Bundy]], [[Heather McConochie]], [[Lindsay Hejl]], and [[Patrick Creamer]].